 What do I need to prove my Case?

-- The defendant, who in this case will be the truck driver, the trucking company owed you as the plaintiff a duty to exercise a reasonable degree of care to avoid injury, under the circumstances.
-All drivers who are on the road owe a legal duty of reasonable care to fellow drivers, passengers, and pedestrians;
+- The defendant, who in this case will be the truck driver, the trucking company owed you as the plaintiff a duty to exercise a reasonable degree of care to avoid injury.

 - Next, you will need to show that the defendant driver failed to exercise such reasonable care.
 You will often hear the term breached the duty of reasonable care.